roomsbet/rooms-prediction-bot/docs/market-context/market-landscape.md

 **Telegram Distribution** - 700M+ Telegram users, with high overlap in crypto communities.
 Our Telegram-native approach removes all onboarding friction for this massive audience.

-**Referral Virality** - 5% commission structure incentivizes users to bring friends.
-Every engaged user becomes a distribution channel.
+**Referral Virality** - 15% commission structure (highest in industry) incentivizes users to bring friends.
+Every engaged user becomes a distribution channel with multi-level earning potential.

 ROOMS is positioned to capture significant market share by being the first platform to solve the UX and instant settlement problems that have limited prediction market adoption.